 What are the disabilities of the people who I would be caring for?

-Our Shared Lives service currently supports people with learning disabilities, mental health needs and physical disabilities.
+Our Shared Lives service currently supports people with learning disabilities, autism, mental health needs and physical disabilities.
 The level of support required varies from person to person, but we will always fully explain the support a person needs when we are trying to match carers.

 What additional support would I have?